Western Zhou: Middle period

 During the reign of King Mu, the Zhou state shifted to the defensive, particularly in the east.

 The Bamboo Annals records a campaign against the Xu Rong, who had to be driven back from the eastern capital.

 The inscription on the Dong gui celebrates a defeat inflicted by the Zhou on the Dongyi near Ying, a colony set up by one of King Cheng's brothers to guard the southern approaches to the capital.

 With the passing of generations, the family relationships between the king and the rulers of the colonies had also become more distant.

 Instead, the Zhou state developed a bureaucracy and formalized relations between the elites.

 There were reforms of the military, official titles and the distribution of land.

 A drastic shift in the style and types of bronze ritual vessels, formerly based on Late Shang models, also suggests a change in ritual practice at this time.

 Very little historical information is available for the reigns of the next four kings, Gong, Yih, Xiao and Yi.

-Western Zhou kings were customarily succeeded by their oldest sons.

-However, Sima Qian states, without explanation, that King Yih was succeeded by his uncle, who became King Xiao, and that on Xiao's death "the many lords restored" King Yih's son, King Yi.
+Western Zhou kings were customarily succeeded by their oldest sons, but Sima Qian states, without explanation, that King Yih was succeeded by his uncle, who became King Xiao, and that on Xiao's death "the many lords restored" King Yih's son, King Yi.

 Bronze inscriptions of the time use two different royal calendars, and the Bamboo Annals mentions King Yih moving out of the capital.

 Some authors suggest that King Yih was forced out by his uncle, and the two were rivals for a time, but whatever happened is now obscure.

 The succession was already presented as a linear sequence of kings in the Lai pan, cast in the reign of King Yi's grandson.
 (Note: Falkenhausen notes that the Lai pan omits another irregularity, the Gonghe Regency, which would have occurred in living memory.)

 Both Sima Qian and the Bamboo Annals state that King Yi boiled the Duke of Qi (in eastern Shandong) in a cauldron.

 A bronze inscription confirms a Zhou attack on Qi at this time.

 This incident, in a state originally founded by one of King Wu's generals, indicates the waning authority of the Zhou king.

 Soon afterwards, the Zhou were attacked by Chu, who reached as far as the Luo River before being driven off in a counterattack described in the Yu ding and Yu gui.